 Should I Feed A Raw Diet??

-An overweight dog on a raw diet is like a smoker being a fan of superfoods.
 The biggest nutritional threat to dog and cat health isn’t which diet you choose, it’s how much you feed.
 This represents a real health emergency and is only getting worse.
 While it’s possible that raw diets may cause less obesity, I see overweight dogs and fat cats on all diet types and this has to be our first focus.

 I’m very comfortable that dogs on well-made raw diets are healthy but costs and inconvenience are a factor.
 For the majority of dog and cat owners, commercial foods are a safe and reliable base for good nutrition.
 For those that prefer to use raw diets, it’s important to accept a higher risk if you go it alone.